bxparks/AceTime/USER_GUIDE.md

 #### createForZoneIndex

-The `ZoneManager::createForZoneIndex()` creates a `TimeZone` from its integer index into the Zone registry, from 0 to `registrySize-1`.
+The `ZoneManager::createForZoneIndex()` creates a `TimeZone` from its integer index into the Zone registry, from 0 to `registrySize - 1`.
 This is useful when you want to show the user with a menu of zones from the `ZoneManager` and allow the user to select one of the options.